 Can I adapt these Barbecued Baked Beans?

-You can even make them vegetarian by leaving out the meat.
-We always cook a vegetarian batch when we serve these beans at catering events, like this batch below.
+- Make them vegetarian by leaving out the meat.
+We always cook a vegetarian batch when we serve these beans at catering events, like the batch below.

 Speaking of events, this recipe is easily doubled or tripled for a crowd.
 We start it on the stovetop (like mentioned above) then transfer into a large aluminum baking sheet (as seen in the photo above) to cook on the smoker.